-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.

 - Manage airway as appropriate; see OpK9 Airway Management Protocol. - Consider securing canine with muzzle in anticipation of reversal of opioid. - For suspect opioid overdose administer: - Naloxone 2 4 mg IN, may repeat every 2 5 minutes OR - Naloxone 2 4 mg IM via auto injector, may repeat every 2 5 minutes.